benefits of vitamin a

 Since vitamin A is found in so many different foods, deficiency is relatively rare unless you have a medical condition that interferes with activation or absorption.
 People who live in developing countries are also more at risk for malnutrition than in places like the United States.

-That said, there are some estimates that while true deficiency is rare, there are many people who eat diets low in fruit and veggies and therefore have less than optimal intake.
+That said, there are some estimates that while true deficiency is rare, there are many people who eat diets low in fruit and veggies and therefore have less than optimal intake24.
 While suboptimal intake won’t necessarily cause diseases related to vitamin A deficiency, it does impact how well your body functions.

 You can increase your intake through vitamin A-rich foods or vitamin A supplementation when recommended by your healthcare practitioner.